-Enron LNG Marketing LLC (“Enron LNG”) recently concluded an agreement with EcoElectrica, L.P. (“EcoElectrica”) for the supply of one (1) LNG cargo lot equivalent to approximately 1.93 Billion BTUs (the “Subject Cargo”) for delivery on an ex-ship basis to EcoElectrica’s terminal facility at Penuelas, Puerto Rico during the September 15-17, 2001 delivery window period (the “Delivery Window Period”).
-We now understand that Cabot LNG Corporation (“Cabot LNG”) would like the opportunity to replace Enron LNG as the supplier of an LNG cargo to EcoElectrica, for delivery to EcoElectrica during the Delivery Window Period.
+Enron LNG Marketing LLC (“Enron LNG”) recently concluded an agreement with EcoElectrica, L.P. (“EcoElectrica”) for the supply of one (1) LNG cargo lot equivalent to approximately 1.93 Trillion BTUs (the “Subject Cargo”) for delivery on an ex-ship basis to EcoElectrica’s terminal facility at Penuelas, Puerto Rico during the September 15-17, 2001 delivery window period (the “Delivery Window Period”).
+We now understand that Tractebel LNG Trading (BVI) LimitedlTractebel (“Tractebel”) would like the opportunity to replace Enron LNG as the supplier of the Subject Cargo to EcoElectrica under the Master LNG Sale and Purchase Agreement between EcoElectrica L.P. and Tractebel dated September 7, 2001.
+Tractebel will deliver approximately 1.5 Trillion Btus of the Subject Cargo on the Methane Arctic on or before September 30, 2001 and the remaining 0.43 Trillion Btus will be delivered on the Matthew or alternate vessel on or before October 31, 2001.

-This letter and the attached Exhibit A (collectively, the “Letter Agreement”) shall outline the general terms and conditions under which Enron LNG shall agree to cancel its LNG supply arrangement with EcoElectrica in respect of the Subject Cargo and agree with Cabot LNG not to enter into any agreement or arrangement with EcoElectrica that would inhibit or prevent Cabot LNG from supplying a substitute LNG cargo to EcoElectrica during the Delivery Window Period, in exchange for a cash payment by Cabot LNG to Enron LNG in the amount of US$ [_______] (the “Cancellation Consideration”).
-For the purposes of this Letter Agreement, Enron LNG and Cabot LNG are sometimes referred to collectively as the "Parties” or each individually as a "Party."
+This letter and the attached Exhibit A (collectively, the “Letter Agreement”) shall outline the general terms and conditions under which Enron LNG shall agree to cancel its LNG supply arrangement with EcoElectrica in respect of the Subject Cargo and agree with Tractebel not to enter into any agreement or arrangement with EcoElectrica that would inhibit or prevent Tractebel from supplying a substitute LNG cargo to EcoElectrica during theduring the September 15 – October 31, 2001 period, in exchange for a cash payment by Tractebel to Enron LNG (the “Cancellation Consideration”) to be determined as follows:

+($3.076 – NYMEX Settlement Price for October 2001) * LC Delivery Volume

+where:

+LC Delivery Volume equals the volume of LNG, expressed in MMBtu, delivered by Enron LNG Marketing LLC to the CMS Terminal at Lake Charles, Louisiana, on the Hoegh Galleon on or about September 17, 2001

+For the purposes of this Letter Agreement, Enron LNG and Tractebel are sometimes referred to collectively as the "Parties” or each individually as a "Party."

 Cancellation of Subject Cargo.
-In consideration for the payment by Cabot LNG of the Cancellation Consideration as provided in Paragraph 2 below, Enron agrees that promptly following the execution of this Letter Agreement it shall:
+In consideration for the payment by Tractebel of the Cancellation Consideration as provided in Paragraph 2 below, Enron agrees that promptly following the execution of this Letter Agreement it shall:

-procure the cancellation of EcoElectrica’s contractual right to receive, and Enron LNG’s contractual obligation to supply and deliver, the Subject Cargo at EcoElectrica’s terminal facility at Penuelas, Puerto Rico during the Delivery Window Period, and
+procure the cancellation of EcoElectrica’s contractual right to receive, and Enron LNG’s contractual obligation to supply and deliver, the Subject Cargo at EcoElectrica’s terminal facility at Penuelas, Puerto Rico during the Delivery Window Period and

-not directly or indirectly enter into any agreement or arrangement with EcoElectrica that would inhibit or prevent Cabot LNG from supplying a substitute LNG cargo to EcoElectrica during the Delivery Window Period.
+not directly or indirectly enter into any agreement or arrangement with EcoElectrica that would inhibit or prevent Tractebel from supplying a substitute LNG cargo to EcoElectrica during the September 15 – October 31, 2001 period.

 Cancellation of EcoElectrica’s and Enron LNG’s respective rights and obligations with regard to the Subject Cargo shall be evidenced by a fully executed agreement between Enron LNG and EcoElectrica in substantially the form attached as Exhibit A (the “Cancellation Agreement”).
-In the event Enron has not been able to secure and deliver a fully executed copy of the Cancellation Agreement by September [____], 2001 this Letter Agreement shall automatically terminate without further obligation or liability of one Party either Party to the other in respect of the matters contemplated herein.
+In the event Enron has not been able to secure and deliver a fully executed copy of the Cancellation Agreement by September 10, 2001 this Letter Agreement shall automatically terminate without further obligation or liability of either Party to the other in respect of the matters contemplated herein.

 Payment of Cancellation Consideration.
-Cabot LNG shall, within forty-eight (48) hours after delivery by Enron LNG to Cabot LNG of a copy of the Cancellation Agreement, duly executed by EcoElectrica and Enron LNG, make payment of the Cancellation Consideration in full (free of any tax, deduction or offset) in immediately available U.S. funds to Enron LNG at the following account:
+Tractebel shall no later than October 1, 2001, make payment of the Cancellation Consideration in full (free of any tax, deduction or offset) in immediately available U.S. funds to Enron LNG at the following account:

 Citibank, N.A.